 Early data from Interactive Speaking show a better experience for test takers and a richer sample of language for institutions.
 For both audiences, this new task type represents a smarter, more human approach to measuring speaking skills.

-What it means for institutions
+What this means for students and institutions

 As demand for English certification rises, so do expectations for modern testing experiences.
 Students want tests that reflect how they live, learn, and communicate—and that means tests that are faster, more affordable, and more flexible than ever before.